MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/assign-policies.md

 ## Assign a policy package

 A policy package in Teams is a collection of predefined policies and policy settings that you can assign to users who have the same or similar roles in your organization.
 Each policy package is designed around a user role and includes predefined policies and policy settings that support activities typical for that role.
-Some examples of policy packages are the Education_Teacher package and SmallMediumBusiness_BusinessVoice package.
+Some examples of policy packages are the Education (Teacher) package and Healthcare (Clinical worker) package.

 When you assign a policy package to users, the policies in the package are created and you can then customize the settings of each policy in the package to meet users' needs.